bgermann/cforms2/readme.txt

 = Can I use cformsII with Content Security Policy enabled? =

 You can.
 Most of the JavaScript is included in the HTML header.
 The only form feature depending on inline scripting is redirection to an alternative success page.
-On the dashboard there are inline scripts for WordPress editor button and Tracking Form Data page.
+On the Dashboard there are inline scripts for WordPress editor button and Tracking Form Data page.

 == Upgrade Notice ==